 Conversely, the correlation coefficient r reveals contrasting outcomes.
 In MS patients, particularly those without cerebellar impairments, r tends to be higher compared to healthy individuals.
 This higher correlation coefficient suggests that there is a stronger relationship between hand and eye movements, potentially indicating a greater variability or uncertainty in movement execution.
 This phenomenon may reflect compensatory strategies or adjustments made by MS patients to overcome their neurological challenges while attempting to maintain coordinated movements between the hand and eye.
 Thus, the variability in r values among MS patients with cerebellar impairments underscores the impact of cerebellar dysfunction on motor coordination.
-It highlights how neurological deficits affecting the cerebellum can disrupt the integration of visual information with motor actions, resulting in less predictable and less synchronized hand-eye movements.
+It highlights how neurological deficits affecting the cerebellum can disrupt the integration of visual information with motor actions, resulting in less predictable and less synchronized hand-eye movements compared to both healthy individuals and MS patients without cerebellar involvement.